201130-JavaFS/project1-berin-hadziabdic-dev/README.md

 ##Update
 Fixed cors issue during break: All s3 requests orignate from : s3-us-west-2.amazonaws.com; adding this to cors filter allowed app to be usable without extensions! :D
 I do not know if it is compatible with chrome.
+I did test with firefox both on phone and laptop, and I had no issues.
+On my phone, it did not work on Chrome.
+You could login and traverse through the site, from what I could tell.
+I did not , however, check/uncheck the settings covered in training for firefox in my mobile browser.
+In any case, should be available on FF, abd probably some other browsers as well.

 You might need to reload it twice to get the best font ever since I think the page loads before the google fonts do sometimes.